-This is the Modern Slavery Statement of Thomas Tunnock Limited ("Tunnock's") for the financial year ending 27 February 2021.
-It is made pursuant to s.54 of the Modern Slavery Act 2015 (the "Act").
+This is the Modern Slavery Statement of Thomas Tunnock Limited ("Tunnock's") for the financial year ending 25 February 2023.
+It is made pursuant to s.54 of the Modern Slavery Act 2015 (the "Act"").

 The Act created offences in respect of slavery, servitude, forced or compulsory labour and human trafficking ("Modern Slavery").
 Tunnock's is committed to combatting all such forms of Modern Slavery.

-Tunnock's is a family owned baking company founded in 1890 and based in Uddingston, Scotland.
-Tunnock's manufactures confectionary and baking products which are supplied to the retail sector and which are sold throughout Scotland, the United Kingdom, as well as internationally (including in the Americas, Africa, Asia and across Europe).
-Tunnock's main operating facility is in Uddingston where all manufacturing takes place.
+Tunnock's is a family-owned baking company founded in 1890, based in Uddingston, Scotland.
+Tunnock's manufactures confectionary and baking products which are supplied to the retail sector and are sold throughout the United Kingdom, as well as internationally (including in the Americas, Africa, Asia and across Europe).
+Tunnock's operating facility is in Uddingston where all manufacturing takes place.

 Whilst Tunnock's manufacturing and operational activities are exclusively in the United Kingdom, its supply chains extend globally, partly owing to the ingredients in Tunnock's products.
 Tunnock's supply chains involve the provision of raw and packaging materials, utilities, ancillary supplies such as office equipment and stationery, a limited supply of temporary personnel, and services including maintenance and IT services.
-Tunnock's is aware that it, like other companies in the sector who draw on similar supplies (including ingredients), is exposed to a level of Modern Slavery risk through its UK and global supply chains.
-For example, Modern Slavery risk in cocoa production has recently been focused on by NGOs.
+Tunnock's is aware that it, like other companies in the sector who draw on similar supplies (including ingredients), is exposed to a level of Modern Slavery risk through its UK and global supply chains and monitor these closely.

 POLICIES AND PROCEDURES